timmcginley/Agile/Projects/Space/README.md

 ### 02. Use Local Recyclable Materials:
 Utilize lunar regolith (local soil) and other available resources to construct the base as much as possible, reducing the need to transport materials from Earth.
 We have a handbook of lunar design and you we now have 'real' designs that you can learn from, you do not need to start from scratch.

-### 03. Have a 100-Year Lifespan:
+### 03. Have a 100-Year Lifespan (2024 - 2124):
-Design for long-term durability, with materials and structures that can withstand lunar conditions for a century.
+Design for long-term durability, specify materials and design structures and sysetems that can withstand lunar conditions for a century

 ### 04. Require 3 Supply Trips or Less:
 Plan for modular construction that can be assembled using a limited number of supply trips to the Moon.